 - Indicates less than 1%. - (1) Pursuant to the rules of the Securities and Exchange Commission ("SEC"), shares of the Company's Common Stock that a person has the right to acquire within 60 days (i.e. on or before May 31, 2003) are deemed to be outstanding for the purposes of computing the percentage ownership of such person but are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (2) Based upon a Schedule 14A filed with the SEC on March 21, 2003 and a Schedule 13D filed with the SEC on March 3, 2003.
-The address of Dolphin Limited Partnership I, L.P. ("Dolphin") is 96 Cummings Point Road, Stamford, Connecticut 06902.
-Dolphin has sole voting and dispositive power over all of such shares.
-The General Partner of Dolphin is Dolphin Associates LLC, the managing member of Dolphin Associates LLC is Dolphin Holdings Corp. and the Senior Managing Director, Chief Executive Officer and President of Dolphin Holdings Corp. is Donald T. Netter. - (3) Based upon a Schedule 13G filed with the SEC on February 12, 2003.
-The address of Barclays Global Investors, N.A. is 45 Fremont Street, San Francisco, California 94105.
-Barclays Global Investors, N.A. has voting and dispositive power over 1,019,010 shares and Barclays Global Fund Advisors has voting and dispositive power over 69,487 shares.

-- (4) Based upon a Schedule 13G filed with the SEC on February 10, 2003.
-The address of Dimensional Fund Advisors is 1299 Ocean Avenue, 11th Floor, Santa Monica, California 90401.
-Dimensional Fund Advisors Inc. has sole voting and dispositive power over all of such shares. - (5) Includes 326,667 shares subject to options exercisable within 60 days and 60,000 shares of restricted stock for which Mr. Corriveau has sole voting power only.
-Includes 74,545 shares owned of record by a family limited partnership for which Mr. Corriveau shares voting and dispositive power.
+The address of Dolphin Limited Partnership I, L.P. is 96 Cummings Point Road, Stamford, Connecticut 06902. - (3) Based upon a Schedule 13G filed with the SEC on February 12, 2003.
+The address of Barclays Global Investors, N.A. is 45 Fremont Street, San Francisco, California 94105. - (4) Based upon a Schedule 13G filed with the SEC on February 10, 2003.
+The address of Dimensional Fund Advisors is 1299 Ocean Avenue, 11th Floor, Santa Monica, California 90401. - (5) Includes 326,667 shares subject to options exercisable within 60 days and 60,000 shares of restricted stock for which Mr. Corriveau has sole voting power only.
+Mr. Corriveau shares voting and dispositive power with respect to 74,545 shares owned of record by a family limited partnership.
 Mr. Corriveau disclaims beneficial ownership with respect to such shares.
-Substantially all of the shares owned directly by Mr. Corriveau have been pledged as collateral to secure various personal bank loans and margin trading in personal brokerage accounts. - (6) Includes 326,667 shares subject to options exercisable within 60 days and 60,000 shares of restricted stock for which Mr. Corley has sole voting power only.
-Includes 99,559 shares owned of record by a family limited partnership for which Mr. Corley shares voting and dispositive power.
+Substantially, all of the shares owned directly by Mr. Corriveau have been pledged as collateral to secure various personal bank loans and margin trading in personal brokerage accounts.

+- (6) Includes 326,667 shares subject to options exercisable within 60 days and 60,000 shares of restricted stock for which Mr. Corley has sole voting power only.
+Mr. Corley shares voting and dispositive power with respect to 99,559 shares owned of record by a family limited partnership.
 Mr. Corley disclaims beneficial ownership with respect to such shares. - (7) Includes 25, 000 shares subject to options exercisable within 60 days and 25,000 shares of restricted stock for which Mr. Hammett has sole voting power only. - (8) Includes 93,600 shares subject to options exercisable within 60 days and 15,000 shares of restricted stock for which Mr. Smith has sole voting power only. - (9) Includes 13,333 shares subject to options exercisable within 60 days and 8,000 shares of restricted stock for which Mr. Davis has sole voting power only. - (10) Includes 30,000 shares subject to options exercisable within 60 days. - (11) Includes 210,970 shares owned by a charitable foundation of which Mr. Edison is a director, 5,784 shares held in trust for the benefit of a family member, and 60 shares owned directly by a family member.
 Mr. Edison disclaims beneficial ownership of all of such shares. - (12) Mr. Humann, Ms. Priest and Mr. Pittaway were each awarded 22,500 options in April 2003 under the Directors Stock Option Plan.
 See "Director Compensation". - (13) Includes 15,000 shares subject to options exercisable within 60 days and 5 shares owned directly by a family member.
 Mr. Levy disclaims beneficial ownership with respect to such shares. - (14) Includes 30,000 shares subject to options exercisable within 60 days. - (15) Includes a total of 961,234 shares subject to options exercisable within 60 days and 192,000 shares of restricted stock for which such officers hold sole voting power only.